zachalabastro/sprout_smarttickets/README.md

 # smartickets
-This repository contains the software scripts for the Customer Advocacy project of BUILD under Sprout Solutions, PH.
+This repository contains the software scripts for the Customer Advocacy project of BUILD Team under Sprout Solutions, PH.